HuolalaTech/page-spy-web/README_EN.md

 }
 ```

-Once the deployment is successful, the `Inject SDK` menu will be at the top, and you can find how to configure and integrate in the business project by click the menu.
+Once the deployment is successful, you can open the browser and access `<host>:6752`, the `Inject SDK` menu will be at the top, and you can find how to configure and integrate in the business project by click the menu.

 ## How to contribute?

-Click to see the [Contribution](./CONTRIBUTING.md)
+Click to see the [Contribution](./CONTRIBUTING_EN.md)